lguerdan/lguerdan.github.io/_posts/2016-01-01-bum-master.md

 ---
 layout: post
 title: The Bum Master - Experiments in Agile Living
-description: "This is my odd foray into the world of optimized self improvement — a glimpse of what happens when agile software methodology meets an old New Year’s resolution gone too far."
+description: "This is my foray into the world of optimized self improvement — a glimpse of what happens when agile software methodology meets an old New Year’s resolution gone too far."
 modified: 2016-01-01
 tags: [Agile, Scrum, Experiments]
 image: